Key Takeaways:

 Literary Works

-This encompasses books, novels, poems, articles, essays, manuals, directories, and even software and databases.
+This encompasses books, novels, poems, valuable articles, essays, manuals, directories, and even software and databases.

-Essentially, it protects any work expressed in words, numbers, or other verbal or numerical symbols
+Essentially, it protects any medium of expression in words, numbers, or other verbal or numerical symbols

 Musical Works